omerwase/CARLA-Semantic-Segmentation/README.md

 [image2]: ./images/good.png "Good prediction results"
 [image3]: ./images/bad.png "Bad prediction results"

-## Introduction
+## Overview
 This challenge involved producing pixel-by-pixel annotations of vehicles and roads in images from the [CARLA simulator](www.carla.org), referred to as semantic segmentation.
-A custom built Fully Convolutional Network (FCN) was employed for this task.
+A modified Fully Convolutional Network (FCN) was constructed using TensorFlow in Python.
 Dilated convolutions were used in place of deeper max-pooling to increase the network’s receptive field, while maintaining granularity.
-A skip connection was added to the network in order to preserve finer details lost during earlier max-pooling.
+A skip connection was added to the network to preserve finer details lost during earlier max-pooling.
+Loss was caluated using weighted cross entropy, optimized with Adam.
+6400 images were used for training (both towns, all weather conditions), and 500 specifically selected images (difficult scenes) for testing.
 The resulting architecture ranked 13th in the competition with a final score of 91.49.

 ## Related Work
 This was my first time implementing semantic segmentation, as such I closely followed the designs outlined in the following papers: